 - Demographic information for equalities monitoring (e.g. gender, ethnicity, sexuality)

-- Credit/debit card details if we need to make a payment to you or if you make a donation or a purchase
+- Bank, debit and credit card information if we need to make a payment to you or if you make a donation or a purchase

 - Your personal health and social care experiences for projects, research and consultations.
 This data is anonymised unless otherwise agreed